IT Asset Value Recovery: Process & Best Practices for Maximum ROI

 Step 5: Logistics & Documentation

-Arrange secure packaging and transportation for IT assets to prevent damage, loss, or data breaches during transfer.
-Maintain detailed records for every asset, documenting serial numbers, transfer dates, data destruction certificates, and final disposition outcomes.
-Robust documentation streamlines audits, supports compliance, and ensures you maintain a transparent chain of custody from initial inventory through final value recovery.
+Arrange secure packaging and transportation for IT assets to prevent damage, loss, theft, or unauthorized access during transfer.
+Maintain detailed records for every asset, including serial numbers, transfer dates, data destruction certificates, and final disposition outcomes.

 Best Practices for IT Asset Value Recovery